So we're in Athens, Greece for the one and only Roxie 77 show of 2006.. So how did it go?

 But the night isn't over yet!!
 Closing the show is Roxie's old roomie, Johnnie Holiday and Star Star with their 'Rock Trash Glitter Punk Gutter Goth' show.
 Originally from Los Angeles but now residing in Athens (via NYC), Johnnie, Weeds and Chris know the score and how to put on a good show, and the Athens fans know how to have fun.
 I'm not previously familiar with the band before the announcement of this show but it sounded to me like a prime time glam punk rock show!
 Johnnie knows how to handle the audience and bassist Weeds is a sticking figure to his left, all dreads and attitude.

-Opening with 'Whore Whore' (which can be heard on their myspace page) the band ran through their set with style.
+Opening with 'Whore Whore' the band ran through their set with style.
 The energy never let up for a moment as the band, augmented by singer Elaine, piled through a tight set, lighting up the stage to the obvious joy of the local faithful.

 We both enjoyed their set greatly and certainly recommend checking out their MySpace where you can discover more and hear samples from their albums.
 Johnnie and the band were wonderful hosts and we certainly wouldn`t miss an opportunity to see them again.
 Thanks guys...
 YOU ROCK!!